phillipm-developer/PhillipMiguelMarkovic_T1A3/README.md

 * Thirty party module imports
 * Module imports locally developed

 At no point does the terminal app use wildcards(*) in it's imports.
-This maintains clarity on what resoources are being imported into the namespace.
+This maintains clarity on what resources are being imported into the namespace.

 ## Naming Conventions (General)